Mixon, Elliott, Robinson lead Week 8 fantasy football running back rankings

 MIAMI, Oct.
 27 (UPI) -- Joe Mixon, Ezekiel Elliott, James Robinson, Derrick Henry and Dalvin Cook top my Week 8 fantasy football running back rankings for 2021.

-Jonathan Taylor, Austin Ekeler, Darrell Henderson, Nick Chubb and Aaron Jones round out my Top 10 options for Week 8.
+Jonathan Taylor, Austin Ekeler, Darrell Henderson, Nick Chubb and Najee Harris round out my Top 10 options for Week 8.

 Kenneth Gainwell and Alex Collins are two other running backs to consider for your weekly lineup if you are in a league that features at least 14 teams.